 But it’s not just about getting a job.
 It’s about getting a good job, right?

 Right.
 Bernie is concerned with the fact that there are too many Americans working very low-paying jobs — often full-time or several jobs at once — and still not making ends meet.
 In Bernie’s opinion, no working American should be living in poverty.

-According to 2012 data, 14 percent of blacks are considered “working poor” — people whose incomes are below poverty level.
+According to 2012 data, 14 percent of blacks are considered “working poor” — people whose incomes are below the poverty level.
 Compare this to 6 percent of whites considered “working poor”.
-The black community is so concerned with the scarcity of jobs paying good wages that they cite it as the number-one issue affecting their families:
+The black community is so concerned with the scarcity of jobs paying good wages that some studies show it is the number-one issue affecting their families:

 A major part of Bernie’s presidential campaign is to more than double the federal minimum wage to $15 per hour, up from $7.25 per hour.
 He also seeks to create more jobs paying decent wages through an infrastructure jobs program and a youth employment bill.